 Oceanic whitetip sharks can be encountered In St John's around May and June, and at Elphinstone and the rest of southern Egypt from October to December.
 Thresher shark season is from September to December around the offshore islands, Brothers and Daedalus.
 Hammerheads can be seen at Daedalus in the summer months when big numbers of females are attracted there.
 Manta ray and whale shark season at St. John's, Daedalus and Brothers is around April and May.

-You can view which ports the various boats use on their trips in the 'Departures & Prices' section of each boat's web page.
+You can view the ports that each boat uses in the 'Departures & Prices' section of that boat's web page.
 Whichever ports your boat uses, normally the boat operator provides a transfer to the boat from the local airport or hotels (if you overnight beforehand).
 We will send you full departure details during the booking process.

-Most people fly into Cairo International Airport.
-It is well serviced by over 70 international airlines from Europe, the US, Africa and Asia.
+Most international travllers fly into Cairo International Airport.
+Over 70 international airlines from Europe, the US, Africa and Asia use the airport.
 Hurghada, Safaga and Marsa Alam are accessible via domestic flights or direct via a few international airports.
 More information on: How to get to Egypt.

-We recommend you take out insurance to cover diving and travel activities, including trip cancellation.
-See our insurance programme for a competitive quotation:
+We suggest you take out insurance to cover scuba diving and travel activities, including trip cancellation.
+See our insurance programmes section for a quotation:

-If you plan on staying in Egypt before or after your Red Sea liveaboard diving safari, you can find a large range of accommodation options at hotelscombined.com, our affiliated hotel reservation specialists.
-Browse their website, use their on-line chat to ask questions, then simply use your credit card to make your booking:
+If you are going to continue your stay in Egypt before or after your Red Sea liveaboard expedition, there is a large range of accommodation options at our affiliated hotel reservation specialists: hotelscombined.com.
+Make use of their 'Low Price Guarantee' to ensure you get top-dollar value for money.
+You can browse their website, use the on-line chat to ask your questions, then simply use your credit card to make your booking:

 CUSTOMER TESTIMONIALS OF DIVE THE WORLD